Commitment: 1 to 6 times per year, 2-3 hrs each during school hours

 Builds school spirit and brings together students.
 Plan and coordinate payment, creation and distribution of shirts.

 The work party needs volunteers to help teachers and staff!
-Every Wednesdays during the school year, the work party team helps to complete copying, binding, and material preparation.
+During the school year, the work party team helps to complete copying, binding, laminating, and other class material preparation.

 Volunteer/s place teachers’ special “wish” items on a tree outside the front office.
 Parents are welcome to choose an item and donate it to the teacher.
 Volunteers maintain the Wishing Tree making sure to keep the wishes are current.